valkyrie-fnd/valkyrie-site/docs/providers/caleta/index.md

 ---

 ## Caleta
-[Caleta Gaming System](https://caletagaming.com/) is complete RGS + RNG system that has been designed to offer Game Providers and Operators an easy and quick solution for any kind of Game Platform: Slots, Bingo, Kenos, Video Poker, etc.
+[Caleta Gaming System](https://caletagaming.com/) is a complete RGS + RNG system that has been designed to offer Game Providers and Operators an easy and quick solution for any kind of Game Platform: Slots, Bingo, Kenos, Video Poker, etc.

 ### Required Configuration
 As always, contact the provider before you begin in order to get hold of URLs, keys and parameters.